FutureSystems2023/FINA-data-collection/README.md

 ### **Changing Athlete Names**

 Edit the athlete names that you would like to get results for in [namelist.csv](namelist.csv).
+Do <u>include a header</u> for the namelist.csv file (can be anything, for example "athlete_name").
 Ensure that athlete name provided is the same as that defined in fina website.
 This can be done by performing a quick search/lookup [here](https://www.worldaquatics.com/athletes).